 Chemigation Violation Procedure

-The violation procedure requires CPNRD to first send written notice to violators to allow a chemigator to come into compliance.
-If no compliance is achieved, CPNRD notifies the Nebraska Department of Environmental Quality (NDEQ) and issues an order to suspend operation until a permit is obtained.
+CPNRD first sends a written notice to violators to allow the person who will be chemigating to get into compliance.
+If no compliance is achieved, CPNRD notifies the Nebraska Department of Environment & Energy (NDEE) and issues an order to suspend operation until a permit is obtained.
 Once notice is provided to the violator, and regardless of whether voluntary compliance is achieved, CPNRD may alert the county attorney to initiate litigation.
 Civil penalties include $1,000 per day per site where a violation has occurred; and between $1,000-$5,000 per day per site for any subsequent violations.

 Changes Made to Chemigation Program